Pipe Band Rules

 All bands must be ranked with no ties.

 While a band is competing, no other band or individual shall attempt to tune bagpipes or drums within 500 feet of the designated competition area.
-Once a band representative has checked in, FOP personal assisting with check-in can directed bands to appropriate areas for further tuning.
+Once a band representative has checked in, FOP personnel assisting with check-in can direct bands to appropriate areas for further tuning.